View Eyewear luxury independent eyewear brands and boutiques

 How the two technologies actually work

+One is optics.
 One is chemistry.
-One is optics.
 Both work.
-They just feel different on your face.
+They just sit in different parts of the lens.

 The tint question (this is where it gets real)

 For anyone whose work depends on color accuracy — photographers, painters, textile designers — I steer them to BlueGuard every time.
-The residual neutrality matters.
-For patients who are mostly on screens in the evening and want to feel calmer before bed, Recharge's warmth is genuinely pleasant.
+The in-material filter keeps the view neutral and the front surface quiet.
+For patients who want solid, proven blue-light protection without the premium price, Recharge is a genuinely good coating.

 What the science actually supports

 This is the section I wish the lens industry would print on every brochure.
 Blue-light filtering has not been shown in peer-reviewed trials to reduce digital eye strain.
-A 2021 Cochrane review looked at the available randomized controlled trials and concluded there was no meaningful evidence that blue-light filtering glasses improve visual comfort during screen use versus standard lenses.
+The 2023 Cochrane review looked at the available randomized controlled trials and concluded there was no meaningful evidence that blue-light filtering glasses improve visual comfort during screen use versus standard lenses — and that effects on sleep were unclear.
 The American Academy of Ophthalmology holds the same position, and has for years.

 For more on how this fits with other coating decisions, I wrote a deeper primer on AR, blue light, and photochromic coatings that lays out the full coating hierarchy.
 And for a broader view of how these lens manufacturers stack up beyond blue-light specifically, see the full Zeiss vs Essilor vs Hoya comparison.